grtlr/bubble-treemaps/README.md

 # Bubble Treemaps for Uncertainty Visualization

+I want to thank [Thilo Spinner](https://github.com/tlow0) for providing this implementation.

 ### Disclaimer
 This is an ongoing rewrite of Bubble Treemaps in JavaScript and not the code that was used to generate the images in the paper.